 You could have holiday fun with friends when you host a cookie exchange and invite everyone to make three cookies from their preferred holiday cookie and squares Xmas recipes.
 It allows the recipients to receive a lot of different baking, and it’s a great way to save money by not having to purchase as many ingredients to do a lot more variety of holiday baking.

 Homemade gifts are another great way to give the gift of time.
 You can make baked goods, jams and jellies, soap, candles, ornaments, or quilts.
-You can create personalized gifts such as earrings, aprons, or tote bags if you have a crafting hobby.
-Be sure to start early, so you have enough time to make a quality gift.
+If you have a crafting hobby, you can create personalized gifts such as earrings, aprons, or tote bags.
+Start early, so you have enough time to make a quality gift.

 - Mason Jar Gift Ideas for Christmas